APY/APYDataGridBundle/Resources/doc/grid_configuration/add_row_action.md

 ...
 ```

-You can map mapped fields to appropriate route parameters with the setParametersMapping method.
+You can map mapped fields to appropriate route parameters with the setRouteParametersMapping method.
 In this example the `user.information.country` field will be mapped to the `countryId` route parameter.

 ## Example